d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 Here, we used that by construction $\hat{y}$ is a discrete probability distribution and that the vector $\mathbf{y}$ is a one-hot vector.
-Hence the the sum over all coordinates $j$ vanishes for all but one term.
+Hence the sum over all coordinates $j$ vanishes for all but one term.
 Since all $\hat{y}_j$ are probabilities, their logarithm is never larger than $0$.
 Consequently, the loss function cannot be minimized any further